vista5004/build-mini-AngularJS-with-ES6-ES2015/README.md

-# ES6 Karma Jasmine Webpack Boilerplate

-_No Grunt/Gulp required!_
+# I build my own mini AngularJS with ES5/ES2015 by TDD pattern.

-Boilerplate for building a client-based JavaScript library in ES6 using the following components:
+this framework is for building a client-based mvvm JavaScript library in ES6 using the following components:

 * [Babel](https://babeljs.io/)
 * [webpack](https://webpack.github.io/)